miningwolf/docs/docs/wolfbuk/io/wolfscript/util/EulerAngle.md

 ##### <a id='eulerangle'></a>new __EulerAngle__(x, y, z)

-_A EulerAngle with every axis set to 0 /
-    public static final EulerAngle ZERO = new EulerAngle(0, 0, 0);

-    private final double x;
-    private final double y;
-    private final double z;

-    /** Creates a EularAngle with each axis set to the passed angle in radians_
+_Creates a EularAngle with each axis set to the passed angle in radians_

 Argument | Type | Description
 --- | --- | ---